Weekend in Valencia, Spain: How to Spend 3 Days in Valencia, Spain

 Price: Starts at $60 per night for Budget Double Room with Shared Bathroom including taxes and charges, and free cancellation.

-Hotel Sercotel Acteón Valencia is 15 minutes’ walk from Valencia’s City of Arts and Sciences.
-This design hotel offers air-conditioned rooms with satellite TV and free WiFi.
+Hotel Sercotel Acteón Valencia is 15 minutes walk from Valencia’s City of Arts and Sciences.
+This designed hotel offers air-conditioned rooms with satellite TV and free WiFi.
 The spacious, soundproofed rooms feature carpeted floors and large windows.
-They have a work desk and safe.
+They have a work desk and are safe.
 The private bathroom with a bath comes with a hairdryer and a hot towel rail.
-The Sercotel Acteón Valencia restaurant serves Mediterranean cuisine and there is a café-bar.
+The Sercotel Acteón Valencia restaurant serves Mediterranean cuisine and there is a café bar.
 It offers a daily breakfast buffet, and room service is available.
 Guests receive a welcome drink.
-Buses to Valencia city center, 5 minutes’ drive away, stop in front of the hotel, and Ayora Metro Station is 650 m away.
+Buses to Valencia city center, 5 minutes drive away, stop in front of the hotel, and Ayora Metro Station is 650 m away.